 If your dragon fruit flowers are blooming near the end of July (the rainy season), your plants will be visited by more ants than usual.
-As you see more ants around, you know that it's beginning to rain soon.
+As there are more ants around, you know that it's beginning to rain soon.
 They need to move themselves & their eggs high up so they won't get flooded and drowned by the rain.

 Mark, the guy in the video above, even generously lets the ants build their nest inside his yellow dragon fruit pot.
 These little creatures won't do much harm to the flowers.
 So it is okay just to let them enjoy the party.

 Ants on the Dragon Fruits